Header images courtesy of @pearlllll_yi (via Instagram) and Shari Shari Kakigori House (via Facebook)

+Is anyone else melting in this hot summer sun?
+If you are diligently keeping your mask on like we are, there really is nothing to enjoy about this humidity and heat.
+What better way to cool down than with a brain freeze-inducing iced dessert?
 Known by many names across Asia—kakigōri, bingsu, baobing, and namkhaeng sai, to name a few—shaved ice desserts are a summer staple and a total lifesaver in Hong Kong.
-Here are some of the best spots in Hong Kong for shaved ice desserts and a delicious and well-deserved cooling down.
+Here are some of the best spots in Hong Kong for shaved ice desserts so you can treat yourself to a delicious and well-deserved cooldown.

-Japanese shaved ice is the perfect summer treat, but considering Hong Kong only ever gets slightly chilly, we’re perfectly content to have it for winter, too.
-Shari Shari Kakigori House does some of the best Japanese shaved ice desserts in town, with seasonal flavours like lemon and tiramisu on rotation, as well as generous portions to boot.
-Our favourites on the current menu include Avocado Milk ($90), which comes with a layer of crushed cookies hidden inside, and the Mango Lassi ($90), slathered in mango sauce and served with an extra pot of plain yoghurt on the side.
+Japanese shaved ice—also known as kakigōri—is the perfect summer treat.
+Shari Shari Kakigōri House does some of the best Japanese shaved ice desserts in town, with seasonal flavours like lemon and tiramisu on rotation, as well as generous portions to boot.
+Our favourites include the avocado milk kakigōri ($90), which comes with a layer of crushed cookies hidden inside, and the mango lassi kakigōri ($90), slathered in mango sauce and served with an extra pot of plain yoghurt on the side.

-At Shari Shari Kakigori House, you are only limited by your own imagination: Customise your kakigōri with different add-on toppings like the traditional Adzuki red beans and Shiratama mochi, as well as more outlandish selections like Oreo chunks and panna cotta so you experience totally different textures as you work your way down!
+At Shari Shari Kakigori House, you are only limited by your own imagination: Customise your kakigōri with different add-on toppings like the traditional adzuki red beans and shiratama mochi, as well as more outlandish selections like Oreo chunks and panna cotta so you experience different textures as you work your way down!

-Dig into a huge selection of Korean shaved ice desserts at Nun Desserts Café, which offers more traditional flavours like the Crispy Caramel Ice ($62), covered in soybean powder with caramel sauce drizzled on top and served with a scoop of caramel ice cream and crispy cornflakes on the side for additional texture.
-If you are looking for something adventurous, don’t miss the D24 Durian Ice ($72), where a scoop of durian ice cream sitting on top of fresh durian meat, which in turn sits on top of a mound of durian-flavoured ice flakes!
+Dig into a huge selection of Korean shaved ice desserts at Nun Desserts Café, which offers more traditional flavours like the crispy caramel ice ($62), covered in soybean powder with caramel sauce drizzled on top and served with a scoop of caramel ice cream and crispy cornflakes on the side for additional texture.
+If you are looking for something adventurous, don’t miss the D24 durian ice ($72), where a scoop of durian ice cream sitting on top of fresh durian meat, which in turn sits on top of a mound of durian-flavoured ice flakes.

-Nun Desserts Café, G/F, 119 Tung Choi Street, Mong Kok | (+852) 5791 2141
+Nun Desserts Café, 119 Tung Choi Street, Mong Kok | (+852) 5791 2141

-2DP, G/F, The Lamma Tower, 12–12A Hau Fook Street, Tsim Sha Tsui | (+852) 3705 9590
+2DP, The Lamma Tower, 12–12A Hau Fook Street, Tsim Sha Tsui | (+852) 3705 9590

 Taiwanese shaved ice—also known as tsuabing—is yet another form of shaved ice dessert, and this refreshing iteration is quite similar to the snow cones you will find at carnivals.
-What sets them apart are the toppings; at Meet Fresh, the most popular option is the traditional Red Bean Shaved Ice ($52), covered in condensed milk and piles of red bean paste.
-We would also recommend the Pudding Mochi Shaved Ice ($52), made of egg pudding, taro balls, and mochi, which combines the best of what Asian sweets have to offer!
+What sets them apart are the toppings; at Meet Fresh (鮮芋仙), the most popular option is the traditional red bean shaved ice ($52), covered in condensed milk and piles of red bean paste.
+We would also recommend the pudding mochi shaved ice ($52), made of egg pudding, taro balls, and mochi, which combines the best of what Asian sweets have to offer!

-Another Taiwanese shaved ice restaurant that’s worth checking out is T-Fresh; their signature Jumbo Shaved Ice with Milk ($55) is truly a sight to behold.
+Another Taiwanese shaved ice restaurant that’s worth checking out is T-Fresh (嚐仙); their signature jumbo shaved ice with milk ($55) is truly a sight to behold.
 With build-your-own options of choosing any five toppings made from traditional Taiwanese ingredients—including taro balls, mashed sweet potato, mashed taro, egg pudding, brown sugar jelly, grass jelly, red bean, tapioca balls, Chinese pearl barley, red kidney bean, and peanuts—you can customise your tsuabing to your heart’s desire.
 Here’s a tip: Bring a friend and order two bowls of shaved ice so you can share all the toppings between yourselves!